 This seems like fairly run-of-the mill video game spatial navigation, except for two things.

 First, Trico does what it wants.
 There are no special trigger points on the map or actions that the boy can take that will ensure that Trico positions itself appropriately, so the player frequently has to wait.
-If Trico doesn’t jump onto the bell tower when the boy calls to it, the player has no way of knowing that the game expects the boy to use Trico to get to a higher vantage point.
-Once the boy is on top of Trico’s head, there’s no way of knowing that the boy can jump to one specific ledge while Trico is looking in that specific direction.
-I suppose some gamers are born with an instinct for these things, but I have to rely heavily on a walkthrough.
+If Trico doesn’t jump onto the bell tower when the boy calls out to it, the player has no way of knowing that the game expects the boy to use Trico to get to the higher vantage point.
+Once the boy is on top of Trico’s head, there’s also no way of knowing that the boy can jump to one specific ledge while Trico is looking in that specific direction.
+I suppose some gamers are born with an instinct for these things, but I’ve had to rely heavily on a walkthrough.

-Second, even if the player knows exactly what the game requires (may the angels bless the Polygon walkthrough), the boy can’t run or jump with any degree of accuracy.
-The joystick will move the boy, but the shifting camera and its uncomfortable angles mean that it’s difficult to translate the directional commands of the joystick into the desired direction of movement onscreen.
+Second, even if the player knows exactly what the game requires, the boy can’t run or jump with any degree of accuracy.
+The joystick will move the boy, but the arbitrarily shifting camera and its uncomfortable “artistic” angles mean that it’s difficult to translate the directional commands of the joystick into the desired direction of movement onscreen.
 Moreover, the boy runs when he wants and walks when he wants, and the player can’t control his speed.
 The triangle button will make the boy jump; but, because the player can’t control his direction or momentum, there’s a lot of trial and error involved – every leap is a leap of faith.
 This renders the game’s platforming maneuvers extremely difficult to pull off.
 Even something as seemingly simple as hopping over a small gap in a straight bridge will frequently result in multiple time-consuming failures.

-I think my problem may simply be that I’m so used to playing Zelda games, which stand at the absolute pinnacle of 3D adventure exploration.
+I think my problem may simply be that I’m so used to playing Zelda games, in which the controls are engineered to facilitate adventure exploration.
 I’m not accustomed to having the mechanics of a game actively work against me, and there’s not really a learning curve for mastering controls that aren’t consistent.